Best Electric Plinth Heaters (Reviews) in 2022: BUYING GUIDE

-Whether you’re looking to renovate your kitchen or just need a sleek heating solution for your new house extension, an electric plinth heater can tick quite a few boxes off your search.
+Whether you’re looking to renovate your kitchen units, upgrade your existing central heating system, or just need a sleek heating solution for your new house extension, a plinth heater can tick quite a few boxes off your search.
 But how do they work, are they better than the alternatives, and which one offers the best value for money?

-Today, we answer these questions and more in our review of the top electric plinth heaters.
+Today, we answer these questions and more in our review of the top electric plinth heater models.

 Table of Contents

 If you’re asking this question, chances are good you’re not 100% certain what a plinth is.
 That’s okay, as most people actually get the definition wrong.

 A plinth is a sort of hollow base that exists beneath your cabinetry.
 They were first put into use in order to form a barrier keeping rodents and bugs from ransacking your cupboard.
 But in modern times, a plinth also doubles as a convenient hidden space within which you can run electric cables throughout the kitchen.

 An electric plinth heater takes full advantage of this second use-case, installing directly into the side of your plinth, then drawing power from your mains without any messy cables showing.
 An electric plinth heater is individually controlled.
 A hydronic plinth heater connects to your central heating system.
 It’s a compact warming solution that confers several advantages unavailable in other categories of heaters.

 So, why shouldn’t I just use a plug-in space heater or panel radiator?

 An electric plinth heater helps you conserve space and takes advantage of the fact that heat naturally rises.